Top 3 Bugs That Look Like Earwigs

 A silverfish on the ground covered in shadow

-But don’t let their small size fool you – silverfish can wreak havoc on your home and personal belongings!
-They are often attracted to paper products and can damage books, documents, and other paper-based items.
+But don’t let their small size fool you!
+Silverfish can wreak havoc on your home and personal belongings!
+Silverfish love to feed on paper, glue, and starchy materials, which means your books, wallpaper, cardboard boxes, and even clothing could all be at risk.

-Prevention is also key when it comes to silverfish.
+So, how can you fight back against these pests?
+Prevention is key when it comes to silverfish.
 Try to keep your home clean and dry, as silverfish are attracted to damp environments.

 Reduce clutter and store paper products in sealed containers, and avoid leaving out food or crumbs that may attract these pests.
 You can also use dehumidifiers or fans to keep the air dry and seal any cracks or gaps in your home to prevent them from getting in.